Judaism:

 The Babylonian Captivity

-In exile the Jews learned that Yahweh could be worshiped away from the Temple in Jerusalem, even in a foreign land.
+In exile the Jews learned that Yahweh could be worshipped away from the Temple in Jerusalem, even in a foreign land.
 He could be worshipped in their way of life anywhere.

 By Sally Mallam